andreatitolo/11ty_blog/content/blog/some-tweaks-to-the-blog/index.md

 {% image "header_new.webp", "desc", "img-centered", "100vw" %}

+## Meta

+Other minor miscellaneous changes
+- I updated the readme on the github repo.
+- Updated the license on the repo as well.

 ## Future tweaks

 There are other things I want to try in the future.
 For example, I don't really like the absence of a copy button on code blocks.
 However, for now, all the implementations I saw, are a bit beyond my current knowledge of javascript to implement them in a reliable way.